Igalia/meta-agl-demo/README.md

 2. Build the full image of AGL Demo Platform and applications
         $ bitbake agl-demo-platform

+  2a.
+Specifically If you are building the CES2016 demos you will want to add the following to your "conf/local.conf" file to install the demo code in the image:
+IMAGE_INSTALL_append = " CES2016-demo"

+  2b.
+If you want to run QEMU directly as VM in Virtual Box or your other favorite VM software then add this line to your "conf/local.conf" file.
+IMAGE_FSTYPES += "vmdk"

-3. The Weston IVI-Shell always gets built ; it will not be started, however, unless you specify the following in your "conf/local.conf" file :
+  2c.
+The Weston IVI-Shell always gets built ; it will not be started, however, unless you specify the following in your "conf/local.conf" file :

 IMAGE_INSTALL_append = " \
     weston-ivi-shell-config \
     "

-or you manually overwrites the "/etc/xdg/weston/weston.ini" file with a correct one.
+      or you manually overwrite the "/etc/xdg/weston/weston.ini" file with a correct one.

-4. Run the emulator.
+3. Run the emulator.
 The path for the emulator (runqemu) was added during the envsetup.
         $ cd tmp/deploy/images/qemex86-64
         $ runqemu bzImage-qemux86-64.bin agl-demo-platform-qemux86-64.ext3